top of page

 middle schools

-*Currently, data reporting to the Department of Public Health (DPH) on immunization rates at daycare centers, schools, colleges, and summer camps is inconsistent statewide and entirely voluntary.
-As a result, we do not even know the full landscape of immunization rates across the state.
+Because data reporting to DPH on immunization rates at daycare centers, schools, colleges, and summer camps is inconsistent statewide and entirely voluntary, we do not know the full landscape of immunization rates across the state.

 bill summary